AndrewJBateman/angular-tailwind-ratp/README.md

 * The RATP & Github APIs do not require an API key
 * Postcode search form with error messages checks that only a 5-number postcode is entered
+* Tailwind purge results in a very small styles build bundle

 ## :clipboard: Status & To-Do List